Myth: A widely held but false notion

 The best solution to unpaid bills is to avoid them.
 Screen your boarders; ask for references (and check them); keep your billing up to date; identify overdue bills as soon as possible; and take corrective action by contacting the client before the problem becomes unmanageable.

-Forty-six states have equine activity liability statutes on their books (if you live in California, Maryland, New York or Nevada, feel free to skip this section).
+Forty-eight states have equine activity liability statutes on their books (if you live in California or Maryland, feel free to skip this section).
 In a relatively new twist on a long-standing defense to personal injury lawsuits called “assumption of the risk,” these laws typically require boarding farm owners, trainers, event sponsors and other equine professionals to warn participants of the inherent risks of the equine activity, but not to make the activity safe.
 The idea behind the laws is simple and attractive: A participant in an equine activity assumes the risk of getting hurt if he or she is made aware of the inherent risks of working with horses and decides to participate in the activity anyway.
 Without these laws, the high cost of commercial liability insurance would bankrupt many equine businesses.

 Myth #4: Representing both parties in the sale of a horse is good for my clients and good for me.